-I know Hallowe’en was originally a Celtic ‘New Years’ celebration and believed to be a time when departed souls would return to their home and were visible, but for most kids now it’s about two things; costumes and treats!
-Every year I like to have a Hallowe’en party for my kids and their friends, here are some of the favourite recipes I’ve gathered over the year.
+I know Hallowe’en was originally a Celtic ‘New Years’ celebration and believed to be a time when departed souls would return to their home and were visible, but for most kids it’s about two things; costumes and treats!
+Every year I like to have a Hallowe’en party for my kids and their friends, here are some favourite recipes I’ve gathered over the year.

 Get the recipe for Meringue Ghost Tartlets

 Get the recipe for Chocolate Cheesecake with Spooky Pears

 To make these Hot Dog Mummies simple wrap strips of short crust or puff pastry around hot dogs and bake at 180 degrees for 15 – 20 minutes.
 Once cool, just dot mustard on the hot dogs to make eyes.